temazepam (Oral route)Pronunciation

 temazepam may cause sleep-related behaviors such as driving a car (sleep-driving), walking (sleep-walking), having sex, making phone calls, or preparing and eating food while asleep or not fully awake.
 If these reactions occur, tell your doctor right away.

 temazepam will add to the effects of alcohol and other central nervous system (CNS) depressants.
 CNS depressants are medicines that slow down the nervous system, which may cause drowsiness or make you less alert.
-Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds; sedatives, tranquilizers, or sleeping medicine; prescription pain medicine or narcotics; barbiturates (used for seizures); muscle relaxants; or anesthetics (numbing medicines), including some dental anesthetics.
+Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, barbiturates or medicine for seizures, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
 This effect may last for a few days after you stop taking temazepam.
 Check with your doctor before taking any of the above while you are using temazepam.

 temazepam may cause some people, especially older persons, to become drowsy, dizzy, lightheaded, clumsy or unsteady, or less alert than they are normally.
 Even though temazepam is taken at bedtime, it may cause some people to feel drowsy or less alert on arising.
 Also, temazepam may cause double vision or other vision problems.
 Make sure you know how you react to temazepam before you drive, use machines, or do anything else that could be dangerous if you are dizzy, or are not alert or able to see well.